jwharm/java-gi/website/docs/usage.md

 ## Required Java version

-First, download and install [JDK 19](https://jdk.java.net/19/).
-Java-GI uses the "Panama" Foreign Function & Memory API that is available as a preview feature in JDK 19.
+First, download and install [JDK 19](https://jdk.java.net/20/).
+Java-GI uses the "Panama" Foreign Function & Memory API that is available as a preview feature in JDK 20.

 Please be aware that the Panama API is still under development.
-The current version of Java-GI has been developed with JDK 19, and will not work with JDK 20.
-Future versions of Java-GI will be ported to JDK 20 and then JDK 21, etcetera, until Panama enters general availability.
+You will need to pass the `--enable-preview` parameter when compiling and running Java-GI applications.

 ## Dependencies

 First of all, make sure that the native GLib, Gtk and/or GStreamer libraries are installed on your operating system.

-Next, download the jar files with the Java bindings from [Github Packages](https://github.com/jwharm?tab=packages&repo_name=java-gi).
+Next, download the jar files with the Java bindings from [Github](https://github.com/jwharm/java-gi).
+The jar files are published as artifacts under the v0.5 release.
 At a minimum, you will need to download the GLib bindings jar.
 Additionally, download the Gtk, Adwaita and/or GStreamer bindings, and add the jars to the classpath of your project.

 It is recommended to download the Javadoc documentation and sources, to assist during the development of your GTK application.
-They are available for download from Github Packages.

 ## Modules